 Peach County's diverse population includes well-educated individuals who are ready to contribute to the development and success of the area's business and industrial enterprises.
 In conjunction with Central Georgia Technical College, Peach County offers a Quick Start training which trains employees to be more productive, saving time and expense.
 This combined with Fort Valley State University's goal to assist Peach County in securing new businesses helps prime the Middle Georgia area and beyond for businesses as well as workforce development!

-Additionally, construction has begun on the new Work Force Development Center located in the middle of our South Peach Industrial Park here in Peach County, Georgia!
-This new facility will be a central hub for a variety of programs to include the special CDL Drivers training courses offered by Central Georgia Technical College along with other study options.
-This location will also house the offices of the Development Authority of Peach County.
+Additionally, Peach County has its own Work Force Development Center located in the middle of our active South Peach Industrial Park.
+This new facility is a central hub for a variety of programs to include the special CDL Drivers training courses offered by Central Georgia Technical College along with other study options.
+This location houses the offices of the Development Authority of Peach County.
 We are excited to be a part of this asset to the community.

 Available Sites and Buildings